 - Slice all the potatoes and immerse them in the water.

-- Then in a pot or pan, on a high flame bring to a rolling boil 6 to 7 cups water + 1 tsp salt.
+- Then in a pot or pan, on a high heat bring to a rolling boil 6 to 7 cups water + 1 teaspoon salt.

-- Drain the potatoes from the bowl and add them to the boiling water.
+- Drain all the water from the bowl and carefully, gently add the potato slices to the boiling water.

-- Blanch the potatoes for 3 to 4 minutes on the full flame.
+- Blanch the potatoes for 3 to 4 minutes on high heat.

-- Then switch off the flame, cover the pot and allow the potatoes to be immersed in water for 3 to 4 minutes.
+- Then turn off the heat, cover the pot and allow the potatoes to be immersed in water for 3 to 4 minutes.

-- Drain the potatoes well in a colander or strainer.
+- Again drain the potatoes thoroughly in a colander or strainer.

-- Then add all the slices in a bowl.
+- Then transfer all the slices in a mixing bowl.

-- Then place them in a lightly oiled baking tray keeping 1/2 cm space in between the slices.
+- Then place them in a lightly oiled baking tray keeping ½ centimetre space in between the slices.

-- Bake potato chips in a preheated oven at 250 degrees celsius for 10 to 15 minutes.
+- Bake potato chips in a preheated oven at 250 degrees Celsius/480 degrees Fahrenheit for 10 to 15 minutes.